-Figure 14: Pacific Decadal Oscillation (PDO) (figure from http://research.jisao.washington.edu/pdo/)
+Figure 16: Pacific Decadal Oscillation (PDO) (figure from http://research.jisao.washington.edu/pdo/)

-Figure 15: Good and bad regimes identified in the Pacific halibut stock assessment for 1888-2016 based on the Pacific Decadal Oscillation.
+Figure 17: Good and bad regimes identified in the Pacific halibut stock assessment for 1888-2016 based on the Pacific Decadal Oscillation.

-The magnitude of recruitment is determined from the stock-recruit relationship with a fixed steepness equal to 0.75, the environmental relationship as described above, and a lognormal deviation with a standard deviation equal to 0.5 representing recruitment variability.
+The magnitude of recruitment is determined from the stock-recruit relationship with a steepness bounded between 0.6 and 1.0, the environmental relationship as described above, and a lognormal deviation with a standard deviation equal to 0.5 representing recruitment variability.